emilylauth/pacman-assignment/README.md

 ## All files are available in this repository

-## Practing application of DOM, looping, and setInterval concepts
+## Practicing application of DOM, looping, and setInterval concepts

 ## For educational purposes